SrijaAdhya12/ExpenseApp/README.md

 ## Introduction

-- An Expense-App to make daily budgeting easy.
+- An ExpenseApp to make daily budgeting easy.
 - A project based on React js.
 - A fully responsive and sleek website with seemless UI.